mmlak-0109/Interview-Practice/README.md

 My personal goals would be to have improved as a data analyst.
 I am still new to the world of data analytics and I know I still have a lot to learn.
 I know the areas I am the weakest in right now, and I am sure more weaknesses will get highlighted as I work with real data to answer real world problems, so I want to meet those weaknesses head on to improve them.

-More specifically for this job, I would want to have become proficient in Java, "big data" systems like Hadoop, and learn how to become more business oriented in my alysis; and I would want to have brought value to the company and have helped the company as a whole grow.
-I want to have been able to sufficiently answer any data questions that the specific engineering teams I work with have so that they were able to make better informed decisions to help the hundereds of thousands of users around the world have a better learning experience.
+More specifically for this job, I would want to have become proficient in Java, "big data" systems like Hadoop, and learn how to become more business oriented in my analysis.
+I would also want to have brought value to the company and have helped the company as a whole grow.
+I want to have been able to sufficiently answer any data questions that the engineering teams I work with have so that they were able to make better informed decisions to help the hundreds of thousands of users around the world have a better learning experience.